0xd5dc/amazon-review-validator/Capstone 3/README.md

 ## Summary
-This project uses product review_body and verfied_purchase columns from Amazon Review Dataset to train machine learning models, Simple RNN,Long Short Term Memory Unit (LSTM) and Gated Recurrent Unit(GRU) and test predictions, on Tensorflow platform.
+This project uses product review_body and verfied_purchase columns from Amazon Review Dataset to train machine learning models, Simple RNN, Long Short Term Memory Unit (LSTM) and Gated Recurrent Unit(GRU) and test predictions, using Tensorflow library.

 ## Business Application
-- The project has the potential to provide benefit to users beyond just being interesting.
-(Is this project useful?)
-I am interested in verified purchase because a review without a verified purchase may or may not from a real customer.
+- This project could identify the hidden actual users, who bought the product from any store other than Amazon because a review without a verified purchase may or may not be a valid review from an actual user, but a review with a verified purchase is from an actual user.
-- Practical use is well articulated and demonstrated by project and project notes.
-(How well is this being explained as useful?)
-A practical use of the project will be display product review strategically.
-As the platform owner, Amazon, display reviews more likely to increase sales or attracts .
+- The practical use of the project will be displaying product reviews strategically to increase sales ethically.
+    - For example, many users only read reviews from uses with verified purchases.
+So the verified purchase information can be displayed passively, namely, a user has to click a button to show the verified purchase information.

 ## Directory
 ```
 root